bcgov/bcsnowsbi/README.md

 This package contains functions that calculate the snow basin index (SBI) value for a particular basin or basins within British Columbia, Canada.
-Snow basin index values are used by the BC River Forecast Centre within their monthly/bimonthly Snow Bulletin to decsribe how much snow is present within a specific area relative to typical conditions.
+Snow basin index values are used by the BC River Forecast Centre within their monthly/bimonthly Snow Bulletin to describe how much snow is present within a specific area relative to typical conditions.

 ### Features

-The package contains several functions for retrieving snow basin index values for a particlar basin within the province (details below).
+The package contains several functions for retrieving snow basin index values for a particular basin within the province (details below).

 This package also depends on two snow-specific packages to function: